prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 # Why

-Prometheus-operator does not have provide a way to automate the management of Alertmanager silences and there is no current standard/best practice way to do that.
+Prometheus-operator does not provide a way to automate the management of Alertmanager silences and there is no current standard/best practice way to do that.
 Moreover, setting an automation to manage silences has been reported as cumbersome by multiple users. or an additional operator that does the job e.g. [silence-operator](https://github.com/giantswarm/silence-operator).